trek-view/basecamp/_posts/2021-09-10-reverse-engineering-gopro-360-file-format-part-1.md

 All video files captured on the GoPro MAX are outputted as `.360` files.

-There are a number of issues I've seen voiced
+There are a number of issues I've had with `.360's`:

 * As it's a propreitary codec, only GoPro software can natively understand it
 * To convert to a more widely understood codec you need to use GoPro Player